-THE SKY IS A GENIUS will take place in the gallery space of Patrick Staff's exhibition On Venus.
+THE SKY IS A GENIUS took place in the gallery space of Patrick Staff’s exhibition On Venus.
 On Staff’s Venus, ‘life is chemically modified and sensorially charged in an alternate state of non-life or near-death.’
-The poets will explore themes of structural violence, registers of harm and the exchange between fluids, bodies and chemicals examined throughout the show.
+The poets explored themes of structural violence, registers of harm and the exchange between fluids, bodies and chemicals examined throughout the show.

 Nisha Ramayya grew up in Glasgow and is currently based in London.
 Her debut collection States of the Body Produced by Love is published by Ignota Books (September 2019).
 She is a member of the ‘Race & Poetry & Poetics in the UK’ research group and a lecturer in Creative Writing at Queen Mary University of London.

 Patrick Staff is an artist based in Los Angeles, USA, and London, UK.
-Their exhibition On Venus at the Serpentine Sacklery Gallery is open from 8 Nov 2019 to 9 Feb 2020.
-A new monograph will be published by the Serpentine Galleries and LUMA Foundation in 2020, featuring writing by Staff, Claude Adjil, Eva Hayward, Eula Biss, Precious Okoyomon and Bhanu Kapil
+Their exhibition On Venus at the Serpentine Sackler Gallery is open from 8 November 2019 to 9 February 2020.
+A new monograph is to be published by the Serpentine Galleries and LUMA Foundation in 2020, featuring writing by Staff, Claude Adjil, Eva Hayward, Eula Biss, Precious Okoyomon and Bhanu Kapil.